 When flu season strikes, it is advisable to be prepared with the flu vaccine so that you or your loved ones don’t get sick.
-At the iCare ER & Urgent Care in Frisco and South Fort Worth, TX our staff is proud to offer easy and affordable protection against the flu.
+At the iCare ER & Urgent Care in Frisco and Fort Worth, TX our staff is proud to offer easy and affordable protection against the flu.
 Please call ahead for availability of vaccines.

 Since the flu virus changes every year, the vaccine is adapted to protect against the three strains that research has determined will cause the greatest illness.
 If you are properly vaccinated at the beginning of flu season, you can protect yourself from getting sick with the flu, or if you contract a strain of the flu that is not in the vaccine, you may greatly reduce your symptoms.
 Flu shots also help to stop the spread of the flu, protecting those around you who may not have access to the vaccine, or cannot be vaccinated for other medical reasons.